swri-robotics-gbp/novatel_gps_driver-release/README.md

             - Default `0.01`
         - `imu_frame_id`: TF frame id to use in IMU messages.
             - Default: Empty
-        - `imu_rate`: Desired rate in Hz for IMU messages.
+        - `imu_rate`: Desired logging rate in Hz for IMU messages.
             - This is set as the rate for `CORRIMUDATA` logs.
             - Default: `100`
+        - `imu_sample_rate`: Sample rate of the connected IMU.
+Normally this is automatically detected based on the IMU type.
         - `polling_period`: Desired period between GPS messages.
             - This will be set as the period for `GPGGA`, `GPRMC`, `GPGSA`, `BESTPOS`, and `BESTVEL` logs.